dbca-wa/wastd/docs_source/data_collection/data_collection_training.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Early in day
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-1. Ensure tablet is fully charged
+* Ensure tablet is fully charged

 Checking out tablets
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-2. Do a Soundcheck if willing - Update username at least
+* Do a Soundcheck if willing - Update username at least
-3. Verify auto-send is turned off for tagging.
+* Verify auto-send is turned off for tagging.
 You can only edit finalized forms while they are not yet uploaded.

 In situ: Tagging night
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-4. Site Visit Start when on site.
+* Site Visit Start when on site.
 Exactly one SVS per site and date.
 THV: two sites (north / south beach), DEL: one site (entire island).
-5. Turtle Tagging for tagged turtles, Turtle Track or Nest for missed turtles.
+* Turtle Tagging for tagged turtles, Turtle Track or Nest for missed turtles.
 Backfill forms if time and brain space allow.
-6. Site Visit End when finishing up for the night.
+* Site Visit End when finishing up for the night.

 Tagging modes:

-1. Turtle encountered while nesting.
+* Turtle encountered while nesting.
-  a.
-Hybrid Step 1 while egg laying (waiting phase).
+   * Hybrid Step 1 while egg laying (waiting phase).
-  b. tagging on paper during hot phase.
+   * Tagging on paper during hot phase.
-  c.
-Backfill when possible via Hybrid Step 2.
+   * Backfill when possible via Hybrid Step 2.
 Don't bother with datasheet photo, leave for better light conditions in the morning.
-  d.
-If backfilling during night, leave unfinalized.
+   * If backfilling during night, leave unfinalized.
-2. Turtle encountered while returning to water.
+* Turtle encountered while returning to water.
-  a.
-Tagging on paper (hot phase).
+   * Tagging on paper (hot phase).
-  b. capture Hybrid Step 1 record in situ once turtle is gone.
+   * Capture Hybrid Step 1 record in situ once turtle is gone.
-  c. backfill if time permits via Hybrid Step 2.
+   * Backfill if time permits via Hybrid Step 2.
-3. ODK unavailable.
+* ODK unavailable.
-  a.
-All data on paper.
+   * All data on paper.
 GPS in handheld.
-  b.
-Backfill and choose data capture mode "New record".
+   * Backfill and choose data capture mode "New record".

 Next morning
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-7. Return tablets to charger, place datasheets and biopsy samples with respective tablet.
+* Return tablets to charger, place datasheets and biopsy samples with respective tablet.
   The coordinator clearly labels the drop-off area with a sign saying "Drop off for tablets, datasheets, biopsy samples".
-8. Backfill ODK via Hybrid Step 2: Go through "Edit saved forms", open each, find corresponding datasheet, backfill remaining forms, proofread, photograph datasheets (needs daylight).
+* Backfill ODK via Hybrid Step 2: Go through "Edit saved forms", open each, find corresponding datasheet, backfill remaining forms, proofread, photograph datasheets (needs daylight).
-9. Send finalized forms.
+* Send finalized forms.
 Leave tablets in "manual upload mode".
-10. Enter data into WAMTRAM.
+* Enter data into WAStD.

 After import and QA
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-11. WAStD: QA typos.
-Mark changed records as "curated" to prevent data loss.
-QA reports will assist finding records that need review.
-We will learn from QA and improve QA helpers this season.
+* WAStD: QA typos.
+* Mark changed records as "curated" to prevent data loss.
+* QA reports will assist finding records that need review.
+* We will learn from QA and improve QA helpers this season.

 Minimum ODK record
 ^^^^^^^^^^^^^^^^^^
-Minimum record in ODK form "Turtle Tagging" via Hybrid Step 1 with a nest location, timestamp, the username, and datasheet ID.
+* Minimum record in ODK form "Turtle Tagging" via Hybrid Step 1 with a nest location, timestamp, the username, and datasheet ID.
-Save form as "non finalized" and name after datasheet ID.
+* Save and exit form.
+The form will automatically include the datasheet ID in its name.

 Backfill paper to ODK
 ^^^^^^^^^^^^^^^^^^^^^
-Backfill the ODK record from the paper datasheet via Hybrid Step 2.
+* Backfill the ODK record from the paper datasheet via Hybrid Step 2.
-Find record in "Edit saved forms", choose data capture mode "continue here", once light allows photograph paper datasheet, save as finalized.
-Let record upload.
+* Find record by datasheet ID in "Edit saved forms", choose data capture mode "Hybrid Step 2"
+* Once light allows to photograph paper datasheet.
+* Once all records from one tablet are backfilled, send finalized forms.

 .. _dct-training-beach: